What is Egyptian Rat Screw?

 Dealing

 The dealer is determined by random or by deck splitting.
 The dealer then deals an equal number of cards to each player, one card at a time.
-Players are not allowed to view their cards before playing them.
-All cards will be played to the centre of the table, equidistant from all other players, forming the centre pile.

 Playing Cards

 The player to the left of the dealer goes first.
-On each turn, the player will play the top card of their hand to the centre pile.
+On each turn, the player will play the top card of their hand to the center pile.
 The cards must be played in such a way that all players see the revealed card at the same time.

 The turn then passes to the next player in clockwise order, with each consecutive card being played on top of the last card on the draw pile.